The McKay correspondence for isolated singularities via Floer theory: Introduction

 This construction is known for exact convex symplectic manifolds \cite{Viterbo,Bourgeois-Oancea}, in which case the Floer action functional $A_H:\mathcal{L}Y \to \R$ provides the necessary filtration to make the argument rigorous.
 As our K\"{a}hler form $\omega$ on $Y$ is non-exact (so $A_H$ becomes multi-valued), we construct a novel filtration in Appendix D in order achieve the same result for any convex symplectic manifold.
 Then $SC^*_+(Y)$ is generated by the union $\cup \mathcal{O}_{{\bf g},\ell}$ over ${\bf g}\in \mathrm{Conj}(G)$, $\ell\in (0,\infty)$.

-\begin{example*} Continuing above, $SH^*(Y)=SH^*(\mathcal{O}_{\C\P^1}(-2))=0$ by \cite{Ritter4}, so the chain complex is acyclic and all arrows are isomorphisms.\footnote{Those orbits are also the generators when using the canonical exact symplectic form on $T^*S^2$, and the grading is consistent with the Viterbo isomorphism $SH^*(T^*S^2) \cong H_{2-*}(\mathcal{L}S^2)$ provided differentials vanish.} In $SC^*_+(Y)$, the zero-th column is quotiented, so the two boxed generators survive to $SH^*_+(Y)$: they are the maxima of the first two Morse-Bott manifolds of $1$-orbits; in $S^3$ they become a half-great circle and a great circle.
-Over $\C$,\footnotemark \end{example*}
+\begin{example} Continuing above, $SH^*(Y)=SH^*(\mathcal{O}_{\C\P^1}(-2))=0$ by \cite{Ritter4}, so the chain complex is acyclic and all arrows are isomorphisms.\footnote{Those orbits are also the generators when using the canonical exact symplectic form on $T^*S^2$, and the grading is consistent with the Viterbo isomorphism $SH^*(T^*S^2) \cong H_{2-*}(\mathcal{L}S^2)$ provided differentials vanish.} In $SC^*_+(Y)$, the zero-th column is quotiented, so the two boxed generators survive to $SH^*_+(Y)$: they are the maxima of the first two Morse-Bott manifolds of $1$-orbits; in $S^3$ they become a half-great circle and a great circle.
+Working over $\C$\fix{, and using the notation $A[d]$ to mean $A$ with grading shifted down by $d$ for any $\Z$-graded group $A=\oplus A_m$, so $(A[d])_m = A_{m+d}$, we deduce that}